 Oregon Local Budget Law (ORS 294.305 to 294.565) defines a process and format for school districts' annual budget preparation and presentation.
 A balanced budget is when the projected resources equal projected requirements within each fund.
 The Oregon Department of Education (ODE), through the administrative rule process, adopts a chart of accounts that is used to classify revenues and expenditures.
 All Oregon school districts are expected to follow the chart of accounts for budgeting and financial reporting.
 The Beaverton School District appropriates its expenditure budget at the major function level.
-The functional areas, as defined by ODE, are Instruction, Support Services, Enterprise and Services, Facilities Acquisition Community and Construction, Debt Service, Other Uses (mainly transfers), Contingency, and Unappropriated Ending Fund Balance.
+The functional areas, as defined by ODE, are Instruction, Support Services, Enterprise and Community Services, Facilities Acquisition Construction, Debt Service, Other Uses (mainly transfers), Contingency, and Unappropriated Ending Fund Balance.

 The District's budget message and adopted budget is based on a \$9.0 billion State School Funding level for 2019-21.
-The 2020-21 proposed budget for the District is \$936,496,819 for all funds, a \$46.2 million decrease from the 2019-20 adopted all funds budget.
-The main reason for the change includes a decrease due to the spend down of the 2014 Capital Construction bond measure which will be in year seven of eight, and the addition of the Student Investment Account (SIA) to the District's Grant Fund.
+The 2020-21 adopted budget for the District is \$936,496,819 for all funds, a \$486.3 million decrease from the 2019-20 adopted all funds budget.
+The main reasons for the change include a decrease due to the spend down of the 2014 Capital Construction bond measure which will be in year seven of eight, capacity for bond refunding, and the addition of the Student Investment Account (SIA) to the District's Grant Fund.
 The SIA is part of the Student Success Act (SSA), which was passed by Oregon legislature in the spring of 2019 and adds \$34.7 million to the District to provide services for well-rounded curriculum, health and safety, more adults/lower class size and expanded learning time for students who have been historically underserved.
-The District has increased the General Fund budget by \$20.8 million for the 2020-21 proposed budget, with increases of \$6.0 million from property taxes. \$0.3 million from the District's Local Option Levy. \$0.3 million from other local revenue, \$0.6 million from Education Service District (ESD), \$12.9 million from State
+The District has increased the General Fund budget by \$20.8 million for the 2020-21 adopted budget, with increases of \$6.0 million from property taxes, \$0.3 million from the District's Local Option Levy, \$0.3 million from other local revenue, \$0.6 million from Education Service District (ESD), \$12.9 million from State School Fund, \$4.0 million from lease purchase receipts, \$15.1 million from beginning fund balance and a decrease of \$18.4 million from interfund transfers.